 - Contents: 1-2 rares / mythics, 33-34 commons / uncommons all cards of a single color

-Theme Boosters were introduced in Dominaria, and tend to be seen frequently at Walmart and other similar stores.
-Each pack is focused on a theme.
+Theme Boosters first appeared in Dominaria.
+You’ll often see them at Walmart and other similar stores.
+Each pack focuses on a theme.
 Usually the themes are one of the five colors and maybe a sixth theme of all colors.

 I find these packs are better as gifts for new players or players that love specific colors.